js-ts/SAME-samples/README.md

-# EXAMPLE-SAME-Enabled-Data-Science-Repo
+# SAME samples

-This is a data science repo that is an example of what downloading from a real data science repo might be like.
+This repository contains sample ML pipelines to be use with SAME.